 In this day and age, we see tons of pens in both online and physical retail shops.
 Unless you are a blogger who reviews writing instruments or an avid pen collector, you won’t always have the time and energy to try and compare pens.

 Brands like Sakura, Vitoler, Mr. Pen, Aen Art, COLNK, Paper Mate, Toshine, KACO, Tombow, and BLIEVE stand out for me.
-In my experience, these are the best pens for journaling.
+In my experience, these are the most favorite pens for journaling.

 You are welcome to try out other brands and variants.
 Across the internet, you will find others who would recommend Faber Castell Pitt Artist, Le Pens, Paper Mate Flair, Staedtler Triplus fineliners, or a Sharpie Pen.
 What’s important is that the pens possess the qualities that match the notebook, bible journal, bullet journal, or sketchbook that you have.